Understanding ECG Normal Levels for Health Tech Developers

 Clarify ECG Fundamentals and Normal Levels

-An electrocardiogram (ECG) graphically represents the organ's electrical activity over time, comprising several key components that reflect different phases of the cardiac cycle.
-Understanding these elements and their typical ranges is vital for creating efficient ECG analysis tools, particularly when incorporating cutting-edge technologies such as Neural Cloud Solutions' platform.
+An electrocardiogram (ECG) graphically represents the heart's electrical activity over time, comprising several key components that reflect different phases of the cardiac cycle.
+Understanding these elements and their typical ranges is vital for creating ECG tools, particularly when incorporating cutting-edge technologies such as Neural Cloud Solutions' platform.

-• Heart Rate: The normal heart rate for adults typically ranges from 60 to 100 beats per minute (bpm).
+• Heart Rate: The normal range typically ranges from 60 to 100 beats per minute (bpm).

 • P Wave Duration: This should be less than 120 milliseconds (ms), indicating proper atrial depolarization.